A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Empirical Facts

 \subsection{Results of Empirical Tests}

-The selected PRNGs (LCG-based, LFSR-based and CA-based) are tested with blind or statistical tests as well as with the graphical tests.
-Here, summary of the results of these tests are documented.
+The selected PRNGs (LCG-based, LFSR-based and CA-based) are tested with statistical tests as well as with the graphical tests.
+Here, summary of the results of these tests is documented.
+A library of codes and packages used for this purpose is publicly available at Ref~\cite{githubLibraryPRNG}.